The Sims 5 is officially in the works and the first look has been revealed

 Listen to this article

 "We are building the next generation Sims game and creative platform.
 Reimagining the Sims you know and love, with new ways to play.
-This is the future of The Sims built on a foundation of charming sims, powerful tools and meaningful stories."
+This is the future of The Sims built on a foundation of charming sims, powerful tools and meaningful stories," Lyndsay Pearson (VP of Franchise Creative for The Sims) revealed.

 READ MORE: How to download The Sims 4 for free

-The Sims 5 features: Everything teased in the Project Rene first look
+The Sims 5 is in the works under the title Project Rene

 Based on the very brief first look that we've seen of Project Rene, it seems like the next generation of The Sims will contain a lot more advanced creative options to customise individual items of furniture and interior layouts for your builds.